“WP Pro Real Estate 2” Documentation by “Chris Robinson (contempoinc)” v1.6.3

 Thank you for purchasing my theme.
-If you have any questions that are beyond the scope of this help file, please feel free to email via my user page contact form here.
+If you have any questions that are beyond the scope of this help file, please open a ticket on the support site here.

 You can also view my ThemeForest profile here, visit my theme and stock art preview site here, or follow me on Twitter here.

 Table of Contents